Corrections union asks Nassau DA for probe

 The leader of Nassau’s correction officers’ union has asked the district attorney to investigate whether Sheriff Michael Sposato or other county administration officials may have obstructed justice by allegedly not pursuing criminal charges at first against a jail nurse in a contraband smuggling case.

-Newsday reported last month sources said Sposato’s administration didn’t initially seek the nurse’s arrest and tried to handle the matter quietly in-house after evidence emerged the Armor Correctional Health Services employee was part of a scheme to smuggle razors and synthetic marijuana to Nassau inmates — an account Sposato has denied.
+Newsday reported last month that sources said Sposato’s administration didn’t initially seek the nurse’s arrest and tried to handle the matter quietly in-house after evidence emerged that the Armor Correctional Health Services employee was part of a plan to smuggle razors and synthetic marijuana to Nassau inmates — an account Sposato has denied.

 Most Popular

-But correction union president Brian Sullivan said in an interview Friday he wants a full investigation into exactly how the case unfolded that resulted in the February 2016 arrests of the nurse — who pleaded not guilty and whose case remains pending — and two other women who have been convicted.
+Correction union president Brian Sullivan said in an interview Friday that he wants a full investigation into exactly how the case unfolded.
+It resulted in the February 2016 arrests of the nurse, who pleaded not guilty and whose case remains pending, and two other women who have been convicted.

 Singas’ spokesman, Brendan Brosh, said Friday that the district attorney’s office had received Sullivan’s letter and “will review the allegations.”